mkejeiri/Events-sourcing/README.md

 ### Example of a Multiple Queues (i.e. Worker Queue or multiple consumers)
-The idea is that messages from the queue are shared between one or more consumers, it commonly used when you want to share the load, between consumers when processing higher volumes of messages.
+The idea is that messages from the queue are shared between one or more consumers, it commonly used when we want to share the load, between consumers when processing higher volumes of messages.
 ![pic](src/RabbitMq/images/figure11.JPG)

 **Producer**